matheuslazarin/shutdown-manifesto/index.md

 **Clients** over investors
 **People** over power

-While we see understand the importance of every item on the right, we work for the items on the left.
+While we understand the importance of every item on the right, we work for the items on the left.

 Feel free to put your name on the list of signatories: